guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``"object_group_members": comma separated list of the group members``
 - ``"object_group_min_green_percent"``:

-OPTIONAL: minimal percentage of hosts that need to be green for the logical group to be green, if unset defaults to 50.
+Optional, minimal percentage of hosts that need to be green for the logical group to be green, if unset defaults to 50.
 Recommended options for this value: 12.5 / 33.33 / 50

 - ``"update_comment"``:

-OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update
+Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update

 *If the logical group exists already, it will be updated with the information provided.*